Hire a longtail boat for an Inle Lake tour of Myanmar’s most famous lake – with villages & temples, find out the top things to do in Inle Lake.

 Contemplation of the day’s engagement with the local way of life – through people, economy and culture – brings upon thoughts on the increasingly consequences of globalisation, tourism and climate change.

-But at the end of the day, simply being on the lake, away from the attractions and distractions, contentment wins over concern.
+There are lots of things to do in Inle Lake but at the end of the day, simply being on the lake, away from the attractions and distractions, contentment wins over concern.